-Depending on the treatment your child is receiving, our pediatric dentists may want to talk with you about the use of IV sedation during their visit.
+Depending on the treatment your child is receiving, our pediatric dentists may want to talk with you about the use of general sedation during their visit.
 In some cases, this type may be a good idea to lower a child’s anxiety level or for more intensive treatments to make sure that your child remains comfortable.
-Our highest concern is for your child’s safety and our office uses a board certified anesthesiologist during our procedures.
-Dr. Conway Jensen and Dr. Brian Jochim will be happy to talk further with you about pediatric IV sedation for children in Battle Ground, Washington.
+Our highest concern is for your child’s safety and our office uses a board-certified anesthesiologist during our procedures.
+Dr. Conway Jensen and Dr. Brian Jochim will be happy to talk further with you about general sedation for children in Battle Ground, Washington.
 Call A Children's Dentist at 360-666-0530 today to reach a member of our team.

 Before your child’s sedation appointment: